captainsafia/spinda/README.md

 ![Spinda](http://randompokemon.com/sprites/animated/327.gif)

-Spinda is a data insights dashboard for Jupyter Notebooks.
+Spinda is a stats dashboard for Jupyter Notebooks.